mdb/mdb.github.io/content/blog/2022-11-28-kubernetes-operators.md

 * [Writing a Controller for Pod Labels](https://kubernetes.io/blog/2021/06/21/writing-a-controller-for-pod-labels/) illustrates the use of the controller pattern in absence of corresonding custom resources.
 * [Controllers and Operators](https://joshrosso.com/docs/2019/2019-10-13-controllers-and-operators/) offers a good overview of the controller pattern and when a controller qualifies as an operator.
 * As an interesting reference, [Oxidizing the Kubernetes Operator](https://www.pavel.cool/rust/rust-kubernetes-operators/) illustrates a pattern for authoring Rust-based operators.
+* My [What is the Kubernetes controller pattern?](/blog/what-is-the-kubernetes-controller-pattern/) post goes into a bit more depth on controller implementation how-tos